-We are currently accepting applications for Fall 2017 and Spring 2018 enrollment.
+We are currently accepting applications for enrollment in Flexible Participation study option for Spring 2018.
 Those interested in applying to the program, please submit application and all necessary document to Registrar and Enrolment Services as soon as possible.
-Interview and testing sessions for all Fall applicants are currently in session.
+Interview and testing sessions for spring applicants will begin in mid-October.
 Please view college schedule for important dates such as course registration and commencement.

 For program and career information, please contact department via email at email@example.com or by phone at 604.323.5364.
 For application information, please contact Admissions office at firstname.lastname@example.org or 604.323.5241.

 Langara College’s Library & Information Technology Program gives graduates access to a wide variety of jobs in both hands-on interaction with people and in behind-the-scenes technical services.
-80% of our graduates are employed in fields related to their diploma.
 The library career is for those who love working with the public, organizing information, and are committed to lifelong learning.

 Outcomes & Objectives

 The Library & Information Technology Program has maintained its currency and competitiveness amid rapid technological advancement.
 Our graduates are highly skilled in today’s essential computer applications as well as specialized library management systems.
 We teach students important skills for developing search strategies for library databases and open resources on the internet.
 Students also learn how to catalogue, maintain, and retrieve print, digital and non-print resources as well as specialized media including film, maps and photographs.